LewisPicker/Honours-Units/README.md

 # Honours-Units
-Completed assesment material from my honours course.
+Material produced for my classes in my honours year.